USDA-ARS-NWRC/snowav/README.md

 $ snowav -t <topo.nc> -A <snow.nc> -B <snow.nc>
 ```

+For awsm >= 0.9.26, if awsm config field [awsm master] snowav_config is given a valid snowav config file, a full snowav run with that config will be run at the end of all awsm functionality.

 To query and output existing database records, either to the terminal or csv, see CoreConfig.ini [query] section and example below.
 If [query] *query: True* no other functionality other than the query will be run.
 This currently requires database login created from [database] section and *mysql: snowav*.
 ```
 [query]